 The choir consists of about 40 enthusiastic amateur musicians.
 Most have had singing lessons or vocal training and many perform with other choirs as well.
 The experience and ambition of the singers allows Orlando Chamber Choir to concentrate on musical interpretation and vocal technique to ensure performances that are more than just note perfect.

-Orlando Chamber Choir has had the privilege of working with four outstanding musical directors since it was founded in 1994: Brian Gordon, Edward Wickham, James Weeks and, from January 2012, Richard Wilberforce.
+Orlando Chamber Choir has had the privilege of working with five outstanding musical directors since it was founded in 1994: Brian Gordon, Edward Wickham, James Weeks, Richard Wilberforce and, from September 2013, Will Dawes.
 It is thanks to their musical expertise and vocal techniques that the choir has developed its rich and distinctive sound.

 The choir promotes at least three major concerts each year, often performing at St James's Piccadilly.
-Highlights include Purcell's Dido and Aeneas with Brian Gordon, Buxtehude's Membra Jesu Nostri with Edward Wickham, a triumphant performance of Handel's oratorio Alexander's Feast with James Weeks and, in November 2012, El Nuevo Mundo, an exciting exploration of Latin American rhythms and sounds directed by Richard Wilbeforce.
+Highlights include a triumphant large-scale performance of Handel's oratorio Alexander's Feast with James Weeks, the excitingly rhythmical Latin American baroque programme El Nuevo Mundo directed by Richard Wilberforce and, in November 2013, a beautifully atmospheric performance of Schütz' Musikalische Exequien and Scarlatti's ten-part Stabat Mater with Will Dawes.
 Apart from these major concerts Orlando Chamber Choir regularly promotes smaller projects such as Christmas Carol concerts and choral workshops.